zsoftlabs/nest-aws-sdk/README.md

 ## Getting Started

-To get started with the `nestjs-aws-sdk-wrapper`, follow the instructions in the [installation guide](./docs/installation.md).
+To get started with the `nest-aws-sdk`, follow the instructions in the [installation guide](./docs/installation.md).

 ## Documentation

-For more information on how to use the `nestjs-aws-sdk-wrapper`, please refer to our [documentation](./docs/README.md).
+For more information on how to use the `nest-aws-sdk`, please refer to our [documentation](./docs/README.md).

 ## Contributing